BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/CONVERSION_NOTES.md

 ## Metric-deviation bugs

-*(none yet — VFA fermentation, AD-biogas, VFA-AD, and digestate handling subsystems converted with zero baseline deviation, confirmed by `tests.py`'s full 20-test suite matching pre-conversion output exactly, `rtol=1e-6`)*
+*(none yet — VFA fermentation, AD-biogas, VFA-AD, digestate handling, and preprocessing subsystems converted with zero baseline deviation, confirmed by `tests.py`'s full 20-test suite matching pre-conversion output exactly, `rtol=1e-6`.
+Two substantive discrepancies were found in the preprocessing subsystem and deliberately NOT fixed — see the "Preprocessing" entry below under Citation-accuracy issues; fixing either would change simulation output, out of scope for a conversion pass.)*

 ---